Srujan721/Seismic_Hazard_Assessment_OpenQuake_ver-3.19/README.md

 # Seismic_Hazard_Assessment_OpenQuake_ver-3.19
-# OpenQuake Seismic Hazard Assessment

 This repository contains the implementation of Probabilistic Seismic Hazard Analysis (PSHA) for a site in Uttarakhand, India (Seismic Zone V) using OpenQuake Engine v3.19.
+The main repository is found here: https://github.com/gem/oq-engine

 ## 📋 Overview